-304. LABORATORY.
+20:304L.
+LABORATORY.
 1 credit.

 A series of experiments involving the use of electron tubes and electric circuits to accompany or follow 304.
-Lab. fee.

-306. Physical Optics.
+20:306.
+Physical Optics.
 3 credits.

 An advanced course in the physical theory of light including the development of the wave theory and the wave mechanics.
 Interference, diffraction, and polarization are emphasized.